A Conversation with Charlotte Diamant About her Account of the South Natick Dam

 Natick-Sherborn Sewing Support Group

-In 1918 the influenza pandemic hit Natick and the world.
-Just over 100 years later, COVID-19 has brought pandemic again.
-As schools and businesses around Massachusetts have closed in recent months, Natick residents have retreated to their homes; many have searched for ways to help those in need.
+In 1918, the influenza pandemic hit Natick and the world.
+Just over 100 years later, COVID-19 has brought a pandemic again.
+As schools and businesses around Massachusetts have closed recently, Natick residents have retreated to their homes; many have searched for ways to help those in need.

-Members of the Natick-Sherborn Sewing Support Group have shared their stories and photographs with the Natick Historical Society, and we are documenting their extraordinary contributions in our Natick Shares: COVID-19 Community Archive Project
+The Natick-Sherborn Sewing Support Group members have shared their stories and photographs with the Natick Historical Society, and we are documenting their extraordinary contributions in our Natick Shares: COVID-19 Community Archive Project.